-Your definitive guide to enterprise risk
+Your definitive enterprise risk assessment guide

 More than ever, the basic lesson for business managers and for business continuity professionals is: anything can happen!

 This book by Andrew Hiles is your guide to best practices in understanding risk assessment and business impact analysis.
 It provides essential guidance for the identification, management and control of risks confronting businesses.
 What might happen?
 How will our enterprise be affected?
 What will the impact be?
 Answering these questions accurately and objectively is essential to Business Continuity Management, business success – and even business survival.

 The helpful examples all have their roots in real cases and come heavily laden with pragmatism.
 Over fifteen years experience in blue chip environments, large and small, public and private, has gone into developing the methods described.
 Others come with a respected pedigree from a variety of industries.Your own right way for risk management means picking, matching and tailoring from the cases, guidance and examples provided, and building on existing best practice within your organization.